demisto/content/Packs/MicrosoftGraphIdentityandAccess/Integrations/MicrosoftGraphIdentityandAccess/MicrosoftGraphIdentityandAccess_description.md

 At the end of the process you'll see a message that you've logged in successfully.

+### Client Credentials Flow
+___
+Follow these steps for a self-deployed configuration:

+1. To use a self-configured Azure application, you need to add a new Azure App Registration in the Azure Portal.
+To add the registration.
+2. Enter your Client/Application ID in the ***Application ID*** parameter.
+3. Enter your Client Secret in the ***Client Secret*** parameter.
+4. Enter your Tenant ID in the ***Tenant ID*** parameter.

 #### Cortex XSOAR Graph App

 To use the Cortex XSOAR Azure application, use the default application ID (597c0375-766f-4e6d-ad2a-f48117044ac5).